 B2B sales is not and was never easy.
-About 50% of all sales go to the first company that respond.
-Whenever you cold call your prospects, meet them while networking at events, there are proven strategies to turn prospects into customers that have always worked since ages.
+About 50% of all sales go to the first company that responds.
+Whenever you cold call your prospects, meet them while networking at events, there are proven strategies to turn prospects into customers that have always worked for ages.
 This is because selling is a science and is process-oriented.
 Once you master sales, you can use various techniques to quickly reach your targets and earn that incentive.

 However, things have radically changed now.
 The way you prospect has changed forever since May 2018 – after the implementation of the EU Data Protection Regulation call GDPR (Global Data Protection Regulation).